 Ways to Create Vibrant Worship for All Ages

-As part of her studies at Virginia Theological Seminary, Sarah Bentley Allred—editor at the faith formation website Building Faith (buildfaith.org)—had the opportunity to visit congregations practicing intergenerational worship.
+As part of her studies at Virginia Theological Seminary, Sarah Bentley Allred—editor at the faith formation website, Building Faith —had the opportunity to visit congregations practicing intergenerational worship.
 While most church services are multigenerational (i.e., many generations are present in worship together), intergenerational worship is intentionally designed with the needs of people of diverse ages in mind.
 Bentley Allred’s visits led her to identify five key traits present in churches that seek to equally value people of all ages in worship.

 Ty Ragan and his family searched for a church home for a long time before they decided to stay at Centennial Presbyterian Church in Calgary.
 It was not the big things that inspired them to stay at Centennial, but the small things.
 Being a church that visitors will want to return to is about being like Jesus.
-The tips in this resource, modeled on Jesus’ way of welcoming others, will help your church be the kind of place that people will want to call home.
+The tips in this resource, modelled on Jesus’ way of welcoming others, will help your church be the kind of place that people will want to call home.

-Ways for Churches to Create Partnerships in their Local Communities
+Ways for Churches to Create Partnerships in Their Local Communities

 God is already powerfully at work in the community, and your church was put there for a reason.
-This resource contains tips for how your church can build relationshps and create partnerships with other organizations and people doing God’s work in your community.
+This resource contains tips for how your church can build relationships and create partnerships with other organizations and people doing God’s work in your community.

-Reccommended by Church Leaders: 12 Must-Read Books
+Recommended by Presbyterian Leaders in Canada: 12 Must-Read Books

 Presbyterians love to read!
 We get asked for book recommendations on all different topics related to ministry on a regular basis.
 This time, we decided to ask you—leaders in Presbyterian ministries in Canada—what books you’d recommend for other leaders.
 Responding to the question, “What book has most influenced your ministry in the last year,” your colleagues and peers provided the 12 must-read recommendations.

-How to be a Great Church Greeter
+Ways to Be a Great Church Greeter

 Greeters are a vital part of a church’s ministry by ensuring that all who enter receive a warm greeting, the information they need to feel comfortable, and a friendly connection they can rely on before and after the service.
 As you strive to be the greeter that others remember as having warmly welcomed them into the church, this resource contains some important things to keep in mind.